kalibera/rchk/doc/BUILDING.md

 ```

 As a result, one gets executable binaries (`R.bin', `stats.so') and bitcode
-versions of the object files (in `bitcode' directory).
+versions of the object files (in `bitcode` directory).
 The binaries have
 encoded in their meta-data from which object files they have been linked.
 To
 get actually the bitcode version of the binaries, this meta-data is read and
 respective bitcode versions of the object files are linked (by `extract-bc').